-1/8" Arial Use the default, but set the Height to 1/8 ".
+1/8" Arial Use the default, but set the Height to 1/8".
 1/8" Hand Use a hand-lettering Font , such as Comic Sans MS , and select Italic .
-3/32" Hand Same as above with a Height of 3/32 ".
+3/32" Hand Same as above with a Height of 3/32".
 1/4" Title Use the font of your choice, in bold.
 1" Title Duplicate 1/4" Title and change the Height to 1"

 - Create or modify a Linear Dimension type and change the Units Format Rounding to the nearest 1/8".
 Modify the angular dimension type to use arrowheads.
 Modify other parameters if required.
 You can create an additional arrow type if time permits. - 3.
-Load the following tags into the project template:
+Load the following tags from the Revit Library into the discipline-specific project template: